Before Automating, Assess Your OEE

 First, it’s essential to ensure the manual process is optimized; then it’s time to automate redundant tasks.
 Manufacturing engineers then need to measure their current workflow around OEE for each asset in a value stream.

-OEE can help many manufacturers without investing in robotics, by assessing the effectiveness of such equipment as their turning center, press or welding machine.
+The OEE calculation can help many manufacturers without investing in robotics, by assessing the effectiveness of such equipment as their turning center, press or welding machine.
 Simply put, they should benchmark current workflow before looking to automate.
 Robotics are most effective in automating redundant tasks, after a process has been evaluated for reliability and optimized in terms of production flow and OEE of existing assets.
 Only then should robotics come into the picture.